We are currently working on:

 - Icy porous materials, specifically:

-- hydrates/ice-bearing sediments: predicting the fate of frozen methane on earth under climate warming and understanding the role of clathrates and ice in other planetary bodies.
+- hydrates/ice-bearing sediments: predicting the fate of frozen methane and water in marine sediments and permafrost under climate warming or man-made perturbations.

-- snow: understanding the fate of water in warming cryosphere to decide how we as a society should preserve and adapt.
+- snow/firn hydrology: understanding the fate of water in warming cryosphere to decide how we as a society should preserve and adapt.

 - Geologic carbon sequestration: improving our engineered capability to safely store CO2 underground away from the atmosphere.